globus/globus-toolkit/myproxy/oauth/source/README.md

 https://hostname/oauth/templates/, and the static files at https://hostname/oauth/static/.

-To use the service with Globus Online, Globus Online that acts here as an OAuth client has to be registered with the service first.
-To trigger the registration workflow, go to https://hostname/oauth/configure.
-A Globus Online user specified in the registration form will become an admin of the service.
+To use the service with Globus Online, Globus Online, that acts here as an OAuth client, has to be registered with the service first.
+To trigger the registration workflow, run `myproxy-oauth-setup` from the server cli.
+The Globus Online user specified in setup will become an admin of the service.

 Prerequisite packages on Debian-based systems: